About the Nest service

 Using the Nest service

-The Nest service runs on a Firebase server that supports both REST and WebSocket endpoints.
-In this model your product is the client, and the Nest service is the server.
+In the Nest service, your product is the client, and the Nest service is the server.

 To access the REST endpoints, you need to use HTTPS in your product.
 There are many third-party client libraries that can be used for this purpose.